TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-But there is nothing interesting or helpful into this application:
+But nothing interesting or helpful is available within the application.

 <br />